 - Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public. - Cooperated with the Australian Transport Safety Bureau (ATSB) in keeping with the terms of the Collaboration Agreement which came into effect on 20 January 2013.
-Under the agreed terms, OTSI conducts selected railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Initiated investigations into 17 accidents and incidents (10 bus, one ferry and six rail).
-Four of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into 13 accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website. - OTSI saw benefit by sharing lessons learned from our investigations directly with operators, regulators and other agencies through industry forums and inter-agency committees.
-This lead to significant change in safety practices. - During 2016-2017, OTSI introduced response triggers to incidents and accidents which has lead to more deployments and has aided the scoping of investigations.
-Additionally, as a small agency, this has assisted in OTSI's resource management. - In 2016-2017, the Chief Investigator initiated an investigation at the request of the Minister for Transport and Infrastructure.
+Under the agreed terms, OTSI conducts selected railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Initiated investigations into 11 accidents and incidents (three bus, three ferry and five rail).
+Three of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into three accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website. - OTSI saw benefit by sharing lessons learned from our investigations directly with operators, regulators and other agencies through industry forums and inter-agency committees.
+This lead to significant change in safety practices. - During 2017-2018, OTSI's introduced response triggers to incidents and accidents has aided the scoping of investigations.
+Additionally, as a small agency, this has assisted in OTSI's resource management. - In 2017-2018, the Chief Investigator initiated an investigation at the request of the Minister for Transport and Infrastructure.